techstartucalgary/Docs/src/guides/React_Native_Guide/README.md

 # Conclusion: <a name="conclusion"></a>
-This guide was meant to be a starting/middle point for learning React Native across its many topics, ranging from front-end to back-end(mainly backe-end because that is what really matters, am I right!).
+This guide was meant to be a starting/middle point for learning React Native across its many topics, ranging from front-end to back-end(mainly back-end because that is what really matters, am I right!).
 Jokes aside, as you progress through these topics, you'll find that your React experience serves as a strong foundation for learning React Native.
 React Native allows you to leverage your JavaScript skills to build mobile apps for both iOS and Android, making it a valuable addition to your toolkit.